galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/simbank-cli-offline.md

 Note that SimBank also offers a web services interface on port 2080, and although it is not exercised in this topic, it *is* used by two of the provided tests - `BasicAccountCreditTest.java` and `ProvisionedAccountCreditTests.java`.

-Having explored SimBank manually, it's a good time to run some or all of a small collection of automated tests that are provided with SimBank itself - to start, choose [Running the supplied SimBank tests online](running-simbank-tests-cli).
+Having explored SimBank manually, it's a good time to run some or all of a small collection of automated tests that are provided with SimBank itself - to start, choose [Running the supplied SimBank tests offline](running-simbank-tests-cli-offline).